 Couplers are a small but critical part of any train.
 For modelers, couplers have to both look like the prototype as well as operate reliably.
-The tend today is towards more realistic couplers close to scale dimensions.
+The trend today is towards more realistic couplers close to scale dimensions.

 There are many makers of knuckle couplers in HO scale.
 All are compatible with each other, although specialty couplers like scale or shelf knuckles may have some difficulty coupling or uncoupling automatically when coupled to a knuckle from a different brand.

 It also helps to know... whether you are looking for scale or traditionally sized couplers or if you want to model a special prototype like a shelf coupler.